 Pea, cavolo nero, and orzo risotto

-Peas may be tiny, but they pack a real punch when it comes to nutrition.
-Full of fibre, iron, and with around eight grams of protein per 100g, research has linked peas with better heart health, digestion, and blood sugar management.
-And, as one of the brightest vegetables around, they can add a delightful pop of cheery green to your plate.
+Peas may be tiny, but they pack a nutritious punch.
+Full of fibre and iron, and with around 8g of protein per 100g, research has linked peas with better heart health, digestion, and blood sugar management.
+And, as one of the brightest vegetables around, they can add a pop of cheery green to your plate.

 So, for a delicious dinner that celebrates peas’ natural sweetness and gentle crunch, why not make a pea risotto?
-For a twist on traditional risotto, you could use orzo instead of risotto rice.
-This small, rice-shaped pasta cooks quicker and creates a lighter, less starchy dish.
+For a twist on a traditional version, you could use orzo instead of risotto rice.
+This small, rice-shaped pasta cooks quickly and creates a lighter, less starchy dish.
 It’s also low in fat, making it a great choice for those watching their weight or cholesterol levels.
 Add some cavolo nero (a nutrient-dense, leafy green) for an extra boost of antioxidants.

 Ready to try this vibrant, vegan-friendly dish?
 Check out this recipe from Olive.